-Maria primarily uses self-portraits as the medium for storytelling in her work, creating imagery that currently revolves around exploring the melancholy of being, the right to a place in the world, and the raw poetry of nature.
-Her inspiration is often drawn directly from dreams, feelings and past experiences, and her work can therefore vibrate with a dark undertone.
-Maria was originally trained in classical botany, and the inspiration from the plant world often appears in the visual storytelling in her works.
+Maria primarily uses self-portraits as the medium for storytelling in her work, currently creating imagery that revolves around exploring femininity, and the human-nature interconnection.
+Her inspiration often draws directly from dreams and emotions, including her own background as a survivor of sexual abuse and depression, and her work can therefore vibrate with a dark undertone.